Forge Your Own Path Through History in Saratoga County

 Ownership of Parks-Bentley Place changed a few times until it was donated to the Historical Society of Moreau and South Glens Falls in 1986.
 The Historical Society restored the building and turned it into both their headquarters and a museum for local and U.S. history.
 Exhibitions, property tours, and educational programs are all offered at Parks-Bentley.

-Expand Your Knowledge of Racehorses, Dancers, Automobiles & More
+Expand Your Knowledge of Racehorses, Automobiles & More

 Do you love watching the races at the Track?
-Does New York City Ballet's residency at SPAC fill you with excitement each year?
 Are you a classic car collector?
-We all have our interests, and in Saratoga County, you can learn about the history of a variety of subjects at national, state, and regional museums.
+We all have our interests, and in Saratoga County, you can learn about the history of a variety of subjects at these museums.

 Enjoy a guided or self-guided tour of the museum, and bring your kids to one of the children's programs for fun, hands-on history lessons.